How do I access Numeracy and Literacy Progression data? (NSW)

 Navigate to a class and click on View Class Results.

-Hover over the relevant strand heading and select Numeracy Progression.
+If you're wanting to view Numeracy, hover over the relevant strand heading and select Numeracy Progression.

 To view class summary data, hover over the top row.
 This will provide the indicator statement and a list of corresponding students.